 - Maximum contributions: Accepts contributions until all account balances in Connecticut's 529 plan for the same beneficiary reach $300,000.

-- Age-based investment options: 3 age-based options, the Moderate Managed Allocation Option, Conservative Managed Allocation Option and the Aggressive Managed Allocation Option, are offered, each containing 6 portfolios of underlying mutual funds.
-Contributions are placed into the portfolio corresponding to the beneficiary?s age and later reassigned to more conservative portfolios as the beneficiary approaches college age.
+- Age-based investment options: One age-based option containing 5 portfolios of underlying mutual funds.
+Contributions are placed into the portfolio corresponding to the beneficiary's age and later reassigned to more conservative portfolios as the beneficiary approaches college age.

 - Enrollment or application fee: None.